pubnub/chat-engine/guide/advancedConcepts/advancedSecurity/thirdPartyAuth.md

 This function validates the supplied uuid and authToken to grant the user access to ChatEngine.
 It uses the xhr module to call Facebook's debug endpoint and validate that the user token is legitimate and that it matches who the user claims to be.

-## The Server executes the business logic on good response from gateway
+## The Server executes the business logic on a good response from the gateway

 If the token is valid on /login, the Server Function stores the ```authKey``` in the db keyed by ```uuid```.
 This acts as a session cache, allowing us to validate the authToken ourselves in future requests; preventing us from hitting Facebook's servers every time we need to check if the user is valid (which is every time).